Adam Walsh Act Immigration Psychological Evaluations

 Click Me!

-Areas of focus of Adam Walsh Act Psychological Evaluation
+Areas of focus of Adam Walsh Act Immigration Psychological Evaluation

-Adam Walsh Act Psychological Evaluations for USCIS are quite comprehensive and take place over at least two sessions with the client.
+Adam Walsh Act Psychological Evaluations for USCIS are comprehensive and take place over at least two sessions with the client.
+Sessions can be in-person at one of Psycholegal Assessments, Inc. offices or by online secure remote video conferencing.
 Dr. Gaskell reviews all factors that are relevant for determining whether the petitioner poses any risk to the safety and well-being of the beneficiary.
-Documents are reviewed including police reports, court records, sex offender treatment records, Department of Corrections disciplinary history, probation or parole records, and character references.
+Documents are reviewed including:

-A comprehensive sex offender risk assessment is completed, which is anchored by actuarial instruments (Static-99R, Static-2002R) and fine tuned with Stable and Acute risk factors (Stable-2007, Acute-2007), and other research based risk and protective factors.
-A spousal assault risk assessment is also completed.
+A comprehensive sex offender risk assessment is completed, which is anchored by actuarial instruments (Static-99R, Static-2002R).
+In addition, this information is supplemented with Stable and Acute risk factors (Stable-2007, Acute-2007).
+Lastly, other research based risk and protective factors are explored.

 Evaluations can be completed by videoconference through Doxy.me, which is as easy to use as Skype or FaceTime, but is secure and HIPAA compliant.